Tokko (manga): Anime

-A 13-episode anime television series adaptation was broadcast on Wowow from April 15 to July 29, 2006.
-Three DVD volumes were released August 24 to November 23, 2006.
+A 13-episode anime television series adaptation was broadcast on Wowow from April 16 to July 30, 2006.
+(Note: Tokko aired on Wowow on Saturday 24:30, effectively Sunday at 12:30 a.m.
+JST.)
+Three DVD volumes were released from August 25 to November 24, 2006.
 The opening theme is "Nothing" and the ending theme is "Sherry", both performed by dB.
 The Tokko Original Soundtrack was released on June 28, 2006.
 It includes eleven tracks without the opening and closing themes from the anime.

 The anime was licensed in the United States and United Kingdom by Manga Entertainment, and in Australasia by Madman Entertainment.
 It was broadcast in the United States on Sci Fi (later known as Syfy) as part of its Ani-Monday anime programming block from June 18 to September 24, 2007.
 Chiller, a sister network of Sci Fi also owned by NBCUniversal, also aired the series from July to October 2009.